 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-If you’re looking for a short hike to compliment your visit to Moraine Lake, then Consolation Lakes Trail is perfect.
+If you’re looking for a short hike in Banff to complement your visit to Moraine Lake, then Consolation Lakes Trail is perfect.
 This easy trail starts at the Moraine Lake parking lot and finishes at two stunning lakes surrounded by mountain peaks.

 Unlike other trails that leave from Moraine Lake such as the Larch Valley Hike, Consolation Lakes Trail involves very little uphill hiking, and sometimes, that’s just how I like it!